SaifeddineAlmissaoui/SMChat/README.md

 # SMChat :  Django Chat Application

 ## Description
-This is a simple chat application built using Python and Django framework.
-Users can register, log in, and engage in real-time chat with each other.
+SMChat is a Python application built using Django, designed to facilitate group chat functionality.
+The application allows users to create and join chat groups, fostering communication and collaboration.

 ## Features
 - User registration and authentication